 What causes acid reflux?

 - Avoid these food items: I am sad to inform you that your favorite junk food (most of the time) is responsible for the acid reflux problem.
-Having large meals or lying right after a heavy meal can trigger acid reflux symptoms.
-However, the list includes:
+Having large meals or lying right after a heavy meal can trigger acid reflux.
+However, the list includes the following: